beingEniola/Improving-Students-Performance-in-Nigerian-Schools-/README.md

 Insights gotten from the analysis are :
 1. Students who partake actively in class have high performance than students who rarely participate in class activities
+2. Students who take private lessons tend to perform better, on average, than those who do not
+3. Higher levels of parental education do not necessarily lead to improved academic outcomes for their children.
+4. Students without internet access perform better on average than those with internet access
+5. Students who participated in extracurricular activities perform better academically, with a higher average score than those who don't.

 #### - Model Building